MarozIryna/cSharpPortfolioIrynaMaroz/README.md

  - project05ShortHandIfElse (Ternary Operator) sets current time, shows "Good day" or "Good evening".
 It's depend on current hour.
  - project06Delegates shows delegates example with text output to console.
  - project07Lambda counts square of 5 via lambda.
  - project08LINQ created single-dimensional array with 10 integers.
 Values which < 5 have been sorted via LINQ and printed to console.
+Then array was sorted by "firstNumbersLessThan6".

 # HTML short project